GOTO-OBS/gotorb/README.md

 Visualising results
 ------------------

-A preliminary script for eyeballing data stamps, their labels and the score from the trained model (and the old Random Forest classifier) is available with the `eyeball` module.
-This script can also be used to label new and re-label existing datasets.

-The `visualise` module evaluates a given model on an image, and can be used to run the classifier on a given image set.
-This generates a HTML summary page with score and posterior information, and brings in the RF and CNN scores from existing classifiers.
+The `visualise` module evaluates a given model on an image, and generates a HTML summary page with score and posterior information.
+If GOTO image data is being used this can also bring in the RF and CNN scores from existing classifiers for easy comparisons.
 This provides a useful sanity check that the classifier is performing optimally, and allows the developer to spot any problems prior to deployment.
+**NB:** this was developed to work specifically with GOTO image data, so will require some adaptation to work with other formats

 New: Bayesian Neural Networks
 ----------------------